Hawkesbury Hawks

-The Hawkesbury Hawks are a Junior "A" ice hockey team from Hawkesbury, Ontario, Canada.
-They are a part of the Central Canada Hockey League (CCHL).
+The Hawkesbury Hawks are a Junior A ice hockey team based in Hawkesbury.
+The Hawks compete in the Central Canada Hockey League (CCHL) as a member of the Yzerman Division.
+The team plays its home games at the Robert Hartley Sports Complex.
+Ryan Leonard is the head coach and general manager, and Sylvain Landers serves as the president of hockey operations.

+The Hawks joined the league in 1974 as an expansion team along with the Navan Grads.
+The team has advanced to the Bogart Cup Finals eight times, winning seven times; the last time being in the 2005–06 season.
+They have won the Fred Page Cup once in franchise history, which was in 2005.

+The Hawks have a fierce rivalry with the Rockland Nationals, who compete in the same division since 1974.
+The rivalry is also known as the Battle of Highway 17, in result to both arenas being located alongside Highway 17 which starts after Trim Road in Orleans, all the way to East Hawkesbury.

 History

 The Hawks were formed by a group of local businessmen in March 1974.
-From 1974 until 1976 the Hawks were a part of the Eastern Ontario Junior B Hockey League.
-After making the jump to the Central Junior A Hockey League in 1976, the Hawks found themselves in the basement of the league in their first season—although they quickly rose through the ranks in the seasons following.
-In 1979, the team won the CJHL Championship and moved on to the Centennial Cup where they lost the semi-finals to the Ontario Hockey Association's Guelph Platers—the eventual champion.
+From 1974 until 1976 the Hawks were a part of the Eastern Ontario Junior Hockey League (EOJHL).
+After making the jump to the Central Junior A Hockey League in 1976, the Hawks found themselves in the basement of the league in their first season, although they quickly rose through the ranks in the seasons following.
+In 1979, the team won the CJHL Championship and moved on to the Centennial Cup where they lost the semi-finals to the Ontario Junior Hockey League's Guelph Platers—the eventual champion.
 The 1980 season saw them win the Bogart Cup as CJHL Champions again.
-This time they lost in the quarter-finals of the National Championship to Quebec Junior AAA Hockey League Champion Joliette Cyclones.
+This time, they lost in the quarter-finals of the Centennial Cup to Quebec Junior Hockey League's champion Joliette Cyclones.

-1990 saw the Hawks rise to glory once again as CJHL Champions, but an opening round loss in the national Championships to Quebec's Le Collège Français de Longueuil spelled the end of a National Championship run.
-In 1991, the team won the league again and then also hosted the Central Canadian Championship where they lost the semi-final to the Sudbury Junior Wolves of the Northern Ontario Junior Hockey League.
+1990 saw the Hawks rise to glory once again as CJHL Champions, but an opening round loss in the Centennial Cup against the Longueuil Collège Français of the Quebec Junior Hockey League spelled the end of a Centennial Cup run.
+In 1991, the team won the league again and then also hosted the Central Canadian Championship where they lost the semi-final to the Sudbury Jr. Wolves of the Northern Ontario Junior Hockey League (NOJHL).

-1998-99 was a big year for the Hawkesbury Hawks as they won their first CJHL championship since 1991 by defeating the defending Art Bogart Cup and Fred Page Cup champions Brockville Braves in 6 games.
-Their trip to the Royal Bank Cup in Yorkton would be cut short as they were defeated by the hosts Charlottetown Abbies 2-0 in the Fred Page Cup final.
+1998–99 was a big year for the Hawks as they won their first CJHL championship since 1991 by defeating the defending Art Bogart Cup and Fred Page Cup champions Brockville Braves in 6 games.
+Their trip to the Royal Bank Cup in Yorkton would be cut short as they were defeated by the hosts Charlottetown Abbies 2–0 in the Fred Page Cup final.